 - 6.8.1.
 Academic compensation is only considered after a resubmission of your first sit or a resubmission of your retake. - 6.8.2.
 Your overall performance at an academic level can make up for a failed module at the same academic level, so you can progress or be awarded.
 This is called "academic compensation".
 Academic compensation is only allowed if: - a.
 Your overall module mark for the failed module is at least 40%; and - b.
-Your average module mark (including the failed module) across your first 120 credits (excluding your 40 credit project module) at level 7 (without any rounding) is at least 50%. - 6.8.3.
+Your average module mark across your first 120 credits (including the failed module and without any rounding) is at least 50%. - c.
+The 40 credit Project module is excluded from the 120 credits set out in condition 6.8.2b above.

+- 6.8.3.
 Academic compensation is allowed for a maximum of 20 credits. - 6.8.4.
 Academic compensation is not allowed on programmes with a target award of a Certificate of Personal and Professional Development (CPPD). - 6.8.5.
 Condition 6.8.2.b above means that we have to wait until we know your average mark across 120 credits (excluding your 40 credit project module) before we know if you are eligible for academic compensation. - 6.8.6.
-If we think academic compensation could apply to your failed module(s) (i.e., you meet condition 6.8.2.a and 6.8.2.b above), but we do not know your average mark across the relevant number of credits yet, your mark for the failed module(s) will be released but your grade will show "On hold" until we know your average mark across the required number of credits.
+If we think academic compensation could apply to your failed module(s) (i.e., you meet condition 6.8.2.a, 6.8.2.b and 6.8.2c above), but we do not know your average mark across the relevant number of credits yet, your mark for the failed module(s) will be released but your grade will show "On hold" until we know your average mark across the required number of credits. - 6.8.7.

-- 6.8.7.
 Once we know your average mark: - If you meet the average mark required to be eligible for academic compensation, then you will automatically be given a "compensated pass" unless you tell us otherwise.
 This does not change the mark awarded.
 Your diploma supplement (issued when you are awarded, see section 8.1.7) will note that you were given a "compensated pass" in the relevant module. - If you do not meet the average mark required to be eligible for academic compensation this means any module with a grade of "On hold" will be failed. - 6.8.8.
 You cannot have more than 20 credits "On hold" at any one time.
 If you have a module grade of "On hold" and you fail another module which meets the requirements of academic compensation you will be provided advice on which module to keep "On hold", to be assessed for academic compensation at the relevant opportunity, and which module you should retake. - 6.8.9.
 If you started your programme before September 2020, please refer to Appendix D Postgraduate Transition Regulations for more information relevant to you.